Atomtomate/JuliaTutorial/docs/Article_01.md

 As explained above, we will focus on GitHub Actions as a continuous integration provider.
 Furthermore, we can make use of already existing actions, as defined in [julia-actions](https://github.com/julia-actions).
+Actions itself are packages of instructions that are cloned from github repositories on demand.
 Many of these actions will be automatically employed after generating the GitHub Actions `.yml` files in section [Setting up a project](#markdown-header-setting-up-a-project).
 One often needs to hand tune the setting, adding additional actions to the `.github/workflows/ci.yml` files.

 ## Version Control